 It is 1999, and United States President Bill Clinton is acquitted in impeachment proceedings by the US Senate.
 Eric Harris and Dylan Klebold shot and killed ten students and a teacher at Columbine High School.
-Shakespeare in Love wins Best Picture for 1998 at the Academy Awards.
+Shakespeare in Love wins Best Picture in 1998 at the Academy Awards.

 1999 was an important year for me; I started kindergarten, met kids my age, and saw two pieces of fiction that completely change my life.
 That’s no hyperbole from me either.
-While that may seem silly to say my life was forever changed at the age of 5, but what I mean is that my perception of art was changed at that moment.
-I may be giving my younger self too much credit, although I do vividly remember feeling deep emotions towards a specific movie and video game.
-They didn’t just entertain me for a few hours before I went on to do something else afterwards; they stuck with me a way that I had yet to experience at that point in my life.
+While that may seem silly to say my life was forever changed at the age of 5, what I mean is that my perception of art was changed at that moment.
+I may be giving my younger self too much credit, although I do vividly remember feeling deep emotions toward a specific movie and video game.
+They didn’t just entertain me for a few hours before I went on to do something else afterward; they stuck with me in a way that I had yet to experience at that point in my life.

 The movie that changed me is the one I already mentioned, The Phantom Menace, which is probably an odd choice for a lot of people.
 However, the video game that changed my view on art, and means so much to me, is probably even stranger – Final Fantasy VIII.